 IP address of the SDR device

-Specify the logical network location of the SDR device as a string.
+Specify the logical network location of the SDR device as a character vector.
 The default is 192.168.0.2 for Epiq radios.

 See also Check Radio Connection.